jassyo/movie-recommendation-system/README.md

 # Movie Recommendation System

-This Movie Recommendation System leverages content-based filtering to suggest movies based on the features of a movie that a user has already shown interest in.
-Using TF-IDF (Term Frequency-Inverse Document Frequency) and cosine similarity, the system compares movie attributes like genre, cast, director, and plot keywords to recommend similar titles.
+A web-based movie recommendation system built with Flask and Python, using content-based filtering to recommend movies based on user input.

 ## Table of Contents